nexdatas/nxsconfigserver/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian Trixie, Bookworm, Bullseye and as well as Ubuntu Questing, Noble, Jammy  packages can be found in the HDRI repository.
+Debian Trixie, Bookworm, Bullseye and as well as Ubuntu Resolute, Noble, Jammy  packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key